Social System Inference from Noisy Observations: Preliminaries

 where ${{\bar x}_i}( k )$ denotes individual $\mathrm{v}_{i}$'s sensed expectation from her neighbors, defined as the mean of her neighbors' opinions, i.e.

-The motivation behind the models \eqref{sdw1} and \eqref{sdw2} can be explained by the significant impact of consumer preferences for outlying content on opinion polarization in the era of information overload revealed in \cite{abdelzaher2020paradox, xu2020paradox}, and by the discoveries in \cite{lamberson2018model} that 1) negative information, which is far away from expectations, is more ``outlying'' (which motivates the opinion distance between sensed expectation and opinion of information source in \eqref{sdw1}), and 2) the negativity bias refers to a tendency that is more attentive and/or responsive to a unit of negative information than to a unit of positive information (which motivates the strictly increasing function \eqref{sdw1} w.r.t. opinion distance, if $\eta_{i} > 0$). \item $\alpha_i(x_{i}(k)) \geq 0$ is the ``resistance parameter'' of individual $\mathrm{v}_{\mathrm{i}}$.
+The motivation behind the models \eqref{sdw1} and \eqref{sdw2} can be explained by the significant impact of consumer preferences for outlying content on opinion polarization in the era of information overload revealed in \cite{abdelzaher2020paradox, xu2020paradox}, the well-known fact that novel/outlying information is far away from expectations (which motivates the opinion distance between sensed expectation and opinion of information source in \eqref{sdw1}), and the novelty bias refers to an influence that tends to distract individuals and turn their attention to shiny, new thing \cite{lamberson2018model} (which motivates the strictly increasing function \eqref{sdw1} w.r.t. opinion distance, if $\eta_{i} > 0$). \item $\alpha_i(k) \geq 0$ is the ``resistance parameter'' of individual $\mathrm{v}_{\mathrm{i}}$.
 To guarantee $x_{i}(k) \in [-1, 1]$ for $\forall k \in \mathbb{N}$ and $\forall i \in \mathbb{V}$, it is determined in such a way that

-where $\chi_{1}$ denotes the bound on process noise in this paper, i.e. $|{\mathfrak{p}_i}(k)| < \chi_{i}$, $\forall k \in \mathbb{N}$. \item Another motivation behind the state-dependent influence (i.e., $c_{id}({x_i}(k))$ in \eqref{eq: sdw1} and $n_{id}( {x_i}( k ))$ in \eqref{sdw1}) of information sources on individuals is that information sources lack the rational basis of trust, e.g., news media prioritizes outlying information for attentiveness. \end{itemize}
+where $\chi_{i}$ denotes the bound on process noise in this paper, i.e. $|{\mathfrak{p}_i}(k)| < \chi_{i} \leq 1$, $\forall k \in \mathbb{N}$. \item Another motivation behind the state-dependent influence (i.e., $c( {{x_i}(k),h_{d}(k)})$ in \eqref{eq: sdw1} and $n( {{\bar{x}_i}(k),h_{d}(k)})$ in \eqref{sdw1}) of information sources on individuals is that information sources lack the rational basis of trust, e.g., news media prioritizes outlying information for attentiveness. \end{itemize}